Losant/workflow-node-catalog/redact-payload/README.md

 ## Example:

-Given a `keysToRedactCSV` value of `hello,sensitive`, and the payload:
+Given a `Additional Strings to Redact` value of `hello,sensitive`, and the payload:

 ```
 {